codedogfish/rails-in-action/README.md

 # rails-in-action
 Practice on Rails

-This is a RoR project and the foo folder is used to practice some base of Ruby from books or online tutorial.
+This project is used to practice on Ruby,Rails from books or online tutorial.

+## demo
+Just a demo or test app

+## ror
+The book 'Ruby on Rails in action' and some online tutorials.

+## meta
+The book 'Ruby Meta Programing'.